Back to the future!

 2/ Customer Reviews:

 Five star customer reviews everywhere you look—these days most customer reviews are carefully curated theatre.
 Any negative reviews get buried, deleted, or drowned out by fake testimonials.
-What you're reading isn't real feedback—it's now just another marketing scam.
+What you're reading isn't real feedback—it's now just marketing scam.

 3/ Fairy Dusting: